nikbrandt/Dialogflow-CX-Tools/readme.md

 ### savePhrases

 Saves all phrases (from all or one specific intent) to a file of your choice.
 Useful for importing back into Dialogflow on another agent, for example (note: if exporting all intents, you must manually separate intents out into other files.
 Support for create a file per intent may be added in the future).

+## Future plans

+If time (and development constraints) allow, I'll hopefully add the following tools/features:

+ * **Sync**: For syncing, from one config to another, an intent, phrases, an entity, or other useful types
+    * Additionally, syncing route groups across flows within an agent
+ * **Cache**: Keeping a cache of previous requests in the current session, so you can choose, for example, from a previous list of intents which intent you'd like to save.
+ * Whatever else sounds useful!

+## Attribution

+I'm Nikolas Brandt!

+I have not yet decided licensing.
+For now, basic US copyright law holds.